NadavShaar/react-grid-table/README.md

 ```

 ## Basic Usage
-By Default, the table is fully featured even with just a basic configuration of rows and columns.
+By default, the table is fully featured even with just a basic configuration of rows and columns.

 Import both the component from `@nadavshaar/react-grid-table` and its styles from `@nadavshaar/react-grid-table/dist/index.css`.
 ```JSX